 Ronaldo only spent one season at Barcelona, but it was arguably the greatest of his career.
-Twenty-one years on, his hat-trick against Valencia is well worth another viewing…
+His hat-trick against Valencia is well worth another viewing…

 When we think of fame, there’s one thing that rarely crosses our mind: imagine being so high up, so unmatchable, that you’re known worldwide by a mononym.
 And then imagine, less than two decades on, that mononym being inherited by someone else when you shouldn’t even be done yet.